phalcon/documentation/docs/api/phalcon_acl.md

 public function getActiveRole(): string|null;
 ```

-Role which the list is checking if it's allowed to certain
+Returns the role which the list is checking if it's allowed to certain
 component/access

 #### `getDefaultAction()` { #acladapterabstractadapter-getdefaultaction }